sunilkumarvalmiki/sunilkumarvalmiki/README.md

 ## I'm a Student, Developer, Thinker.

-- 📗 Currently Studying MCA at SRM UNiversity (KTR Campus)
+- 📗 Currently Studying MCA at SRM University (KTR Campus)
 - 🌟 I’m currently working on [ResourceBin (A Project For Students)][website]!
 - 📘 I’m currently learning Flutter & React
 - 🔥 2020 Goals: Contribute more to Open Source projects